mousemke/_val/README.md

 + words and anagramm both can reward in Doge!
 + added /games directory for league and online game info
 + admin module now supports timed, repeating broadcasts
++ word and anagramm now recalculate newWord active numbers each time, even for people that have already voted
++ added wallet command to doge

 0.1.2 -